teusink/Home-Security-by-Pi/3-Hardening.md

    blacklist btbcm
    blacklist hci_uart
    ```
-   And then run this command to disable the Bluetooth service: `sudo systemctl disable hciuart`
+   - Then execute this command to process the blacklist: `sudo update-initramfs -u`

 ## Removing Software and Games
 - Now it is time to remove some unneeded software and games from Pi.